 - 1. Improve communications with realtors and landlords to track and remedy vacancy. - 2.
 Schedule consistent one-on-one meetings with partners.
-SWED, Chamber, GSC, etc. - 3.
+SWED, Chamber, GSC, DSBA, etc. - 3.
 Improve wayfinding in Downtown Salisbury. - 4.
 Increase outreach to minority and women owned businesses. - 5.
 Explore new funding opportunities to incentivize business retention. - 6.
 Maintain weekly communication to businesses to assist in their promotions. - 7.
 Develop and implement strategies to engage businesses participation in Downtown events. - 8.
-Revamp Downtown Salisbury webpage. - 9.
-Recognize all downtown businesses milestones.
-Ribbon cuttings, anniversaries, etc. - 10.
-Develop committees for Main Street Designation.
+Complete redesign and launch of the new Downtown Salisbury webpage. - 9.
+Develop committees for Main Street Designation. - 10.
+Establish Main Street branding in Downtown corridor.